 On January 13, 2017, the Company acquired VCG (Holdings) Limited ("VCG") for £8.8 million (\$10,695) (net of cash acquired).
 VCG is a leading graphics, plate-making, and creative design company and is included in the Company's SGK Brand Solutions segment.
-The preliminary purchase price allocation related to the VCG acquisition is not finalized as of September 30, 2017, and is subject to change as the Company obtains additional information related to fixed assets, intangible assets, and other assets and liabilities.
+The Company finalized the allocation of purchase price related to the VCG acquisition in the first quarter of fiscal 2018, resulting in an immaterial adjustment to certain working capital and intangible asset amounts.

 On January 3, 2017, the Company acquired A. + E. Ungricht GmbH + Co KG ("Ungricht") for €24.0 million (\$25,185) (net of cash acquired).
 Ungricht is a leading European provider of pre-press services and gravure printing forms, located in Germany, and is included in the Company's SGK Brand Solutions segment.
-The preliminary purchase price allocation related to the Ungricht acquisition is not finalized as of September 30, 2017, and is subject to change as the Company obtains additional information related to fixed assets, intangible assets, and other assets and liabilities.
+Annual sales for this business were approximately \$35,000 prior to the acquisition.
+The Company finalized the allocation of purchase price related to the Ungricht acquisition in the first quarter of fiscal 2018, resulting in an immaterial adjustment to certain working capital and intangible asset amounts.